30/10/2019 0 Comments

 newer artists how did you come upon these opportunities?

-MC: Yes I am so excited.
+CB: Yes I am so excited.
 I just

 adore art and feel so lucky that I am following my passion albeit starting my